 Runny cookie dough is a recipe for disaster.
 For one, flat cookies aren’t cute.
 Two, they aren’t that great to munch on, either.
 The good news is, with a little bit of flour, you can turn that runny cookie dough into superstar dough everyone will enjoy.

 Hey!
 My name is Michelle, and even though I’ve been baking for years, I still make mistakes sometimes.
 One of those mistakes is ending up with runny cookie dough.
-Luckily, I have found out some master tips and tricks for thickening cookie dough.
+Luckily, I have found some master tips and tricks to fix runny cookie dough.

 Let’s fix that cookie dough, bakers!